garywill/linux-router/README.md

 Set Linux as router in one command.
 Able to Provide Internet, or create Wifi hotspot.
 Support transparent proxy (redsocks).
 Also useful for routing VM/containers.

 It wraps `iptables`, `dnsmasq` etc. stuff.
-Use in one command, restore in one command or by `control-c`.
+Use in one command, restore in one command or by `control-c` (or even by closing terminal window).

 [Buy me a coffee](https://github.com/garywill/receiving/blob/master/receiving_methods.md) :)